leonardocerliani/claude-tamed-by-docker/README.md

 ### Step 2 — Copy the template files into the folder

 Copy these four files from the template (provided by your admin):

+> [!IMPORTANT]
+> `.gitignore` is a hidden file, not visible with a simple `ls`.
+Make sure you always use `ls -lha` and operate in the terminal rather than in a gui-based file manager.

 ```
 .gitignore